nsetzer/daedalus-games/csp2.md

     adjust latency between client<->server
     adjust input delay (constant at 6 normally) adjust % packet loss (webrtc is reliable)

+ltmps = 3.33564e-9
+299792458 meters per second
+0.29979245800000004
+0.0006671280012458482

+## 0) Notes On Latency

+Network Latency is the delay from sending and receiving a packet of data.
+To calculate latency the time from sending a packet, and the receiving the reply from the server is measured.
+This gives the round trip time (RTT) The latency in one direction can be estimated to be half of the RTT, as there is no guarantee the packet took the same route from the client to the server, as from the server to the client.

+The speed of light is roughly 1/3rd of a meter per nanosecond.
+Latency is not just the speed of electricity through the wires.
+If that were the case the RTT from Boston to New York City would be on the order of 1ms.
+Passing through various switches and routers increases the time it takes for the packet to be sent.

+The reality is that the time for a packet to travel from Boston to New York City is closer to 8ms.
+This is close to half of the frame time at 60FPS.
+If this held true in reality, every input could be sent to the server on every frame allowing the client and server to be in lock step synchronization.

+However every packet is not created equally.
+Network congestion among other things can slow down some packets.
+Some packets may take 2x the amount of time, others may take 10x as long to travel the distance.

+Latency follows something like a [poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).
+Where most packets arrive somewhere close to the minimum time, but there is a long unbounded maximum time.

+latency

+there is a minimum delay between the server and the client. add up the distance for each hop and and any delay constants for each switch along the way model jitter as a minimum + a poisson random number model jitter as a random variable `(max_delay)*x^2` This biases the packet latency to be closer to the target latency (half of the packets will have a latency of `target_latency+maxdelay/4` or less)

 ## 1) Synchronized Clock